jruby/jruby-mains/README.md

 ## vision

-* install your gem and jar dependencies into ./tmp
+* install your gem and jar dependencies into some directory /tmp/myapp
+* pack the gems + jars into gems.jar
-* pack the whole application as it into jar file
+* pack the whole application as it into application.jar
-* run the application from the jar
+* run the application from these jars or put them along jruby.jar and jruby-rack.jar into WEB-INF/lib

 ### current situation